steftri/iot-air-quality-2/README.md

 ![Bootup activity diagram](doc/activity_diagram_bootup.png)

+# Directory structure

+The source code is organized into three main directories.
+External libraries are housed in the "libdeps" directory.
+These libraries possess their own repositories and are imported during the compilation process.

+Within the "lib" directory, one can find all controllers, models, and views implemented in a generic manner.
+This structure aims to facilitate testability through integration tests.

+The "src" directory contains facade classes for controllers, models, and views, along with the software's entry point (main.cpp).
+Notably, the contents of this directory are excluded from compilation and linkage when executing integration tests.

 # SOUP

 The following 3rd party software components are part of the excutable and are handeled as a SOUP (software of unknown provenance):